Registration

 (2214) Year

 Auditions for Jazz Band are held in May.
 All students are invited to audition, but one pre-requisite is a year-long commitment to the class.
 In addition, students must also be enrolled in band or orchestra.
 A participation fee is assessed by the district each term.
 The student also receives a grade and arts credit for Jazz Band.
+This is a full year course.
+A jazz band shirt will need to be purchased and can be used for both 8th and 9th grade years of jazz band.
+The cost is under $40.

 Jazz Band 1 9th grade M, W, F 7:10-7:55 a.m.